“I love to give lectures. Composers are supposed to hate it. But getting people excited about music is a buzz for me.” - Scott Eyerly

 What do Mahler and Hillary Clinton have in common?

 What's the average age of a Met opera this year?

 Eyerly's fresh approach to opera and classical music has attracted a growing audience.
-His popular lecture series at the Mahaiwe Theater in the Berkshires and his sold-out courses at The Juilliard School's Evening Division are drawing novices and cognoscenti alike.
+His popular lecture series at the Mahaiwe Theater in the Berkshires and his sold-out courses at The Juilliard School's Extension Division are drawing novices and cognoscenti alike.

 MET Opera Live in HD at the Mahaiwe Theater

 Since 2007, Eyerly has introduced the Metropolitan Opera "Live in HD" broadcasts for the Mahaiwe Theater in Great Barrington, Massachusetts.
 "I'm a composer, so I ask 'why' a lot," says Eyerly.
 "Why does Rossini introduce Cinderella with a plain ballad, then deluge her with notes when she appears at the ball?
 Why does Gounod lavish Roméo and Juliette with four duets, but prevent them from singing in unison until the end?
 Why does Verdi call for piccolo and cello when Falstaff describes his girth?"

 Mixing erudition and humor, Eyerly's lectures enhance the opera-goer's experience.
 Lectures take place at the Mahaiwe Theater, just off Main Street.

 To order lecture tickets, please call the Mahaiwe at (413)528-0100.

 For a schedule of Met Opera HD broadcasts offered at the Mahaiwe Theater, go to www.mahaiwe.org.